wongjiahau/random-ideas/lambda-syntax.md

-# Lambda Syntax
+# New language
-This document is compares the new syntax idea with Typescript syntax.
+This document is compares the New syntax with Typescript/Haskell's syntax.

 ## Grammar
 Repitition rules: